 To learn more about The Evidence Bar or ECRI Institute's Health Technology Assessment Information Service, please visit www.ecri.org/htais or contact ECRI Institute by telephone at (610) 825-6000, ext.
 5440; by e-mail at email@example.com; or by mail at 5200 Butler Pike, Plymouth Meeting, PA 19462-1298, USA.

 - .@ECRI_Institute's The Evidence Bar™ empowers healthcare professionals to make quicker decisions on new drugs and devices

 - ECRI Institute’s The Evidence Bar™ boosts decision making on drugs and devices—in less than three minutes

 About ECRI Institute

-ECRI Institute, a nonprofit organization, dedicates itself to bringing the discipline of applied scientific research to healthcare to discover which medical procedures, devices, drugs, interventions, and processes are best to enable improved patient care.
+ECRI Institute (www.ecri.org), a nonprofit organization, dedicates itself to bringing the discipline of applied scientific research to healthcare to discover which medical procedures, devices, drugs, and processes enable improved patient care.
 As pioneers in this science for nearly 50 years, ECRI Institute marries experience and independence with the objectivity of evidence-based research.
 Strict conflict-of-interest guidelines ensure objectivity.
 ECRI Institute is designated an Evidence-based Practice Center by the U.S. Agency for Healthcare Research and Quality.
 ECRI Institute PSO is listed as a federally certified Patient Safety Organization by the U.S. Department of Health and Human Services.
-Find ECRI Institute on Facebook (www.facebook.com/ECRIInstitute) and on Twitter (www.twitter.com/ECRI_Institute).
+ECRI Institute convened and operates the Partnership for Health IT Patient Safety, a multi-stakeholder collaborative.